Jerome Robbins Theater

 Howard Gilman Performance Space

-The Howard Gilman Performance Space, with a flat floor stage and optional raked risers with seating for 136, comprises studios 4A and 4B, which are otherwise divided by a retractable sound proof wall.
-BAC launched public programming there on November 30, 2005, with a concert by the Brentano String Quartet who performed as part of The Movado Hour, a series of free hour-long chamber music concerts presented in a salon setting.
-This flexible black box venue has accommodated performances with traditional audience seating as well as installations, visual art exhibits, film shoots, fashion shows, cocktail receptions, and seated dinners.
+The Howard Gilman Performance Space comprises The Danny Kaye & Sylvia Fine Kaye Studio and the Rudolf Nureyev Studio, which are otherwise divided by a retractable sound proof wall.
+BAC launched public programming there in 2005, with a concert by the Brentano String Quartet presented in a salon setting.
+This flexible venue has accommodated performances with traditional audience seating as well as diverse configurations.

 The Howard Gilman Performance Space is named in honor of Howard Gilman, a philanthropist and long-time friend and supporter of Mikhail Baryshnikov.
 The Howard Gilman Performance Space was dedicated in November 2006.
 Lead support for the theater was provided by The Howard Gilman Foundation.